-- Competent, ethical and qualified, I&A workers must have a variety of skills to assist seniors. - Knowledgeable about Federal, State and local community resources. - Able to provide service effectively in a variety of ways 1) during office visits 2) over the phone 3) during home visits and 4) in other community locations. - Able to provide accurate and complete information and utilize printed resource materials (pamphlets, resource lists and resource guides, etc.). - Able to use comprehensive benefit screening tools. - Able to complete a variety of forms and applications. - Attend NIAAA and IDOA sponsored training and training on Medicare Part D, and other Pharmaceutical Assistance programs as required by NIAAA. - Obtain a passing score on the NIAAA Basic Skills Test. - Knowledgeable about the special needs of older adults, particularly those afflicted with Alzheimer's disease. - Able to understand and maintain client confidentiality. - Able to collect information on client outcomes and gaps in service. - Knowledgeable about ethnic and minority older adults and those unable to speak English, culturally sensitive and able to work with the target population.
+- Competent, ethical and qualified, I&A workers must have a variety of skills to assist seniors. - Knowledgeable about Federal, State and local community resources. - Able to provide service effectively in a variety of ways 1) during office visits 2) over the phone 3) during home visits and 4) in other community locations. - Able to provide accurate and complete information and utilize printed resource materials (pamphlets, resource lists and resource guides, etc.). - Able to use comprehensive benefit screening tools. - Able to complete a variety of forms and applications. - Attend NIAAA and IDoA sponsored training and training on Medicare Part D, and other Pharmaceutical Assistance programs as required by NIAAA. - Complete and maintain annual Senior Health Insurance Program (SHIP) recertification training. - Knowledgeable about the special needs of older adults, particularly those afflicted with Alzheimer's disease. - Able to understand and maintain client confidentiality. - Able to collect information on client outcomes and gaps in service. - Knowledgeable about ethnic and minority older adults and those unable to speak English, culturally sensitive and able to work with the target population. - Able to assess for additional needs and provide a full range of needed services. - Have competent computer skills.

-- Able to assess for additional needs. - · Have competent computer skills. - Skilled in providing follow-up services. - Able to assess for other needs and provide a full range of needed services. - I&A workers must be true advocates for seniors and be able to help with a range of different problems and needs; from seniors who are resistant to help, to seniors who may "over-rely" on the system.
+- Skilled in providing follow-up services. - I&A workers must be true advocates for seniors and be able to help with a range of different problems and needs; from seniors who are resistant to help, to seniors who may "over-rely" on the system.
 In addition, I&A workers must be able to work with a variety of organizations to advocate for senior needs. - Able to coordinate and work well with other agency staff. - Familiar with web-based tools such as Benefits Check Up (BCU).